Bolls-Bible/bain/HOW_TO_ADD_A_NEW_TRANSLATION.md

 Mind that the output will be interpreted as html.
 You may use there html tags like `<i></i>` or `<br.` &c to get the text neater.
 I would say also that you should use some text to make it looks better.
 Usually I get the text from MyBible modules and there are some patters.
 The `<J>` tags are incapsulating <i>Jesus words</i>.
 I delete it.
 There are `<t>` tags.
 Delete them.
 But the closing `</t>` tags change to new line tag `</br>`.
 There are many tags that I simply delete with regex.
 But you may find a new use for them.

-Also add before all a new collumn `translation` that should be filled with the abbreviation of the translation aka `YLT`, `KJV`, `UBIO` &c.
+Also add before all a new collumn `translation` that should be filled with the abbreviation of the translation aka `YLT`, `KJV`, `UBIO` &c. *It should be unique!*

+### Prepare Books list for given translation

 Also you need to format the books and make it a JavaScript array.
 Examples you may find in the `translations_books.json`.
 Be careful.
 Every book should have appropriate `bookid`, `chapters`, `chronorder` according to `name`.
-To make easier and more precise configuration of these fields I have created `related_to_adding_of_a_new_translation.js` file with code that may help to add appropriate fields to the appropriate book.
+To make easier and more precise configuration of these fields I have created `book_list_generation.js` file with code that may help to add appropriate fields to the appropriate book.
 Comments about that inside.

 If you add a translation of a new language -- don't forget to set the translation a default for new users with that language default in their browser.
 Go to `state.imba` and see the switch inside of constructor.